 Here are some additional tips to keep top of mind;

 • Get legal advice.
 Consult with a legal professional who specializes in property law.
-They can offer tips, strategies, and the proper guidance on the best course of action, ensuring you abide by all legal requirements.
+They can offer tips, strategies, and proper guidance on the best course of action, ensuring you abide by all legal requirements.

 How to Avoid Serial Squatters